Pressio/pressio-ops/docs/source/index.rst

 pressio-ops
 ===========

-This C++ library aims to provide a unified free-function-based interface to facilitate usability and interoperability of widely-used linear algebra software libraries.
+This header-only C++ library aims to provide a unified free-function-based interface to facilitate usability and interoperability of widely-used linear algebra software libraries.